ImageMagick/Usage-Markdown/basics/index.md

 Also as operators are being save up until the first image is actually read, you may find repeating a command multiple times before reading the image may result in some of the earlier commands 'disappearing'.
 This is not a bug, but a miss-use of the legacy abilities of IM.

-This style of command line is for legacy support only, and as such is depreciated, so should be avoided if at all possible.
+This style of command line is for legacy support only, and as such is deprecated, so should be avoided if at all possible.
 Any scripts containing this old style, should also be updated to do image reads before the operators you want to apply to them.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > Do not expect that this legacy support will continue into IM version 7.
 Plans for IM v7 include single-pass processing of command lines, which in turn will allow for the use of reading image processing options from files and even pipelines.
 However a single-pass processing technique will not allow for the saving of operators BEFORE reading an image to apply them to.
 As such they will probably produce 'no image' type errors.